There are plenty of good reasons to quit your job. In a perfect world, you’d always quit one gig because another, better opportunity appeared.

 - A supervisor has sexually harassed you.

-- The work environment is unsafe, or it is unsafe to carry out your assigned responsibilities.
+- The work environment is hostile or otherwise unsafe, or it is unsafe to carry out your assigned responsibilities.

 - Your mental health is being seriously endangered by job stress.

 - You have not been paid the agreed-upon wage or wages have been withheld for an unreasonable length of time.

 - You have been asked to do something clearly unethical or illegal.

 - Personal or family circumstances are such that you need to leave the job.